-John Sperling (92) is my sort of guy.
-Dirt poor background, 50s beatnik, merchant seaman, activist and self-made billionaire, who founder of the University of Phoenix in 1973, one of the most successful educational organisations in the world, built on a mixture of online learning and traditional course delivery.
+John Sperling came from a poor background and became a 50s beatnik, merchant seaman, activist and self-made billionaire, who founded the University of Phoenix in 1973, one of the most successful educational organisations in the world, built on a mixture of online learning and traditional course delivery.
 As they say of education “If you want to move a graveyard, don’t expect much help from the occupants!”
 Sperling understood this and as a maverick educator and pioneer in adult and vocational learning, opened up a challenge to traditional education.

 You’ve got to love a man who became an entrepreneur at 53, campaigns for the legalisation of cannabis, funds longevity and environmental research, funded the first cloned cat and contributed large amounts of money to the Obama campaign.